nrwl/nx/docs/nx-cloud/tutorial/circle.md

           name: Nx Cloud Main
 ```

 Once `node_modules` are in place, you can run normal Nx commands.
 In this case, we run `pnpm nx build cart`.
-Push the changes to your repository by creating a new PR an verifying the new CI pipeline correctly builds our application.
+Push the changes to your repository by creating a new PR and verifying the new CI pipeline correctly builds our application.

 ![Building a single app with nx](/nx-cloud/tutorial/circle-single-build-success.jpg)